 The test does two things:

-[data-sample-source] elements inside [data-sample] tab panels) and compares it byte-for-byte against the corresponding file in examples/ (identified by data-sample-file).[data-sample-output] block whose sample/output key is not listed in SKIP_OUTPUT (e2e/playwright/landing-page.spec.ts), the test parses the ➜ command line, runs it against the temp copy of the page source (the executable .jh from examples/ named by data-sample-file, with say_hello.test.jh also copying companion say_hello.jh), and compares normalized CLI output to the block.
-Normalization mirrors e2e::normalize_output (ANSI, durations, <agent-command> / <script-path>, log/summary/out/err path lines collapsed to <path>, spacing before ✓ PASS).
+[data-sample-source] elements inside [data-sample] tab panels) and compares it byte-for-byte against the corresponding file in examples/ (identified by data-sample-file).[data-sample-output] block whose sample/output key is not listed in SKIP_OUTPUT (e2e/playwright/landing-page.spec.ts), the test parses the ➜ command line, runs it against the temp copy of the page source (the executable .jh from examples/ named by data-sample-file, with say_hello.test.jh also copying companion say_hello.jh), and compares CLI output after Playwright’s normalize() in that spec file.
+It shares core rules with e2e::normalize_output (ANSI stripping, <time> placeholders, <agent-command>, <script-path>) and additionally collapses Logs/Summary/out/err path lines to <path> and normalizes spacing before ✓ PASS — it does not apply E2E-only rules such as __inline_<hash> → __inline_<id> or async subscript line sorting.
 Entries in SKIP_OUTPUT mark nondeterministic model or agent-backed tabs (e.g. say-hello / success, async / run, recover-loop / run).To run locally:

 npm run test:samples